-The Bangor Animal Navigation Group is a group of likeminded scientists at Bangor University in the pursuit of better understanding the underlying principles of animal navigation.
+The Bangor Animal Navigation Group is a group of likeminded scientists at Bangor University led by Prof. Richard Holland

 with scientists at leading universities around the world to investigate the phenomenon in even more species and broader ecological contexts, including migration, movement ecology and

 School of Natural Sciences, Bangor University, Deiniol Road, Bangor, Gwynedd, LL57 2UW, UK